DiannaNguyen/code-every-day/log.md

 **Today's Progress**: DJANGO & more React Native

 **Thoughts** Switching my mind from React Native to Django tested me a little, but we're doing and it's all good.
 Was a little discouraged concerning my Hack Week Project (learning and creating an application through React Native).
-I feel really behind (haven't started code just reading documentation and videos about React Native) - not mental okay atm - but I believe I will make it through and create an application (even if it might not look so good => functionality is key)
+I feel really behind (haven't started code just reading documentation and videos about React Native) - not mental okay atm - but I believe I will make it through and create an application (even if it might not look so good => functionality is key).

 **Link(s) to work**
 1. [React Native Documentation](https://reactnative.dev/docs/getting-started)